TorchAblaze/GameTracker.Solution/README.md

 ### Installation

 1. Clone the repository: `$ git clone https://github.com/TorchAblaze/GameTracker.Solution.git`
-2. Navigate to the `GameTracker.Solution}` directory on your computer
+2. Navigate to the `GameTracker.Solution` directory on your computer
 3. Open with your preferred text editor to view the code base
 4. To setup a SQL database using MySQL:
    - Create an `appsettings.json` file in the `GameTracker` directory